jamulussoftware/jamuluswebsite/README.md

 <img src="https://hosted.weblate.org/widgets/jamulus/-/multi-auto.svg" alt="Translation status" />
 </a>

-The Jamulus website is translated using [Weblate](https://hosted.weblate.org/engage/jamulus/).
+The Jamulus application and website are translated using [Weblate](https://hosted.weblate.org/engage/jamulus/), where you can check the status of each separate file.
+If you would like to help with translations, before you start, please read the instructions for [translating the website](https://github.com/jamulussoftware/jamuluswebsite/tree/release/_translator-files) or the [Jamulus application](https://github.com/jamulussoftware/jamulus/blob/master/docs/TRANSLATING.md).
 If you prefer you may also submit translations via Pull Requests.
-Note that translating the Jamulus application itself is done by a different process, but you are welcome to help with that too.
-Introduce yourself on the [GitHub Discussion](https://github.com/jamulussoftware/jamulus/discussions) and say what you’d like to do.
+Introduce yourself on the [GitHub Discussions](https://github.com/jamulussoftware/jamulus/discussions) and say what you’d like to do.

 ***PLEASE NOTE:*** Discussions should be in English so as to be open to all.